leanprover-community/aesop/README.md

   that `simp` rules perform smart unfolding (like the `simp` tactic) and `unfold` rules perform non-smart unfolding (like the `unfold` tactic).
-  Non-smart unfolding unfolds functions even when none of their equations match, so `unfold` rules for recursive functions generally lead to looping.
+  Non-smart unfolding unfolds functions even when none of their equations match, so `unfold` rules would lead to looping and are forbidden.
 - **`tactic`**: takes a tactic and directly turns it into a rule.
 The given declaration (the builder does not work for hypotheses) must have type `TacticM Unit`, `Aesop.SingleRuleTac` or `Aesop.RuleTac`.
 The latter are Aesop data